-Judith Atkinson is the CEO of three companies, Child Care Services Australia, Child Care Services SA and Child Care Services Training Australia.
-She has served as Vice President of the ACA National Executive Committee for four years.
-She has also served as an Executive Member of Childcare SA since 1984, and during this period she has also held the role of President, Vice President and Executive Member over this period.
+Ms Atkinson is the CEO of three companies, Child Care Services Australia, Child Care Services SA and Child Care Services Training Australia.
+She has been an executive member of Childcare SA (the private peak body in South Australia) since 1984.
+Ms Atkinson also held the role of President, Vice President and Executive Member over this period.

-Judith has been a teacher with the Education Department and is now focussing on early childhood education and care through her own businesses.
-Her businesses are responsible for the operation of four long day care centres (two rural and two metropolitan), and an Outside School Hours Care (OSHC) service as well as a registered training organisation.
+Ms Atkinson has been a teacher with the Education Department and is now focussing on early childhood education and care through her own businesses.
+Her businesses are responsible for the operation of four long day care centres (two rural and two metropolitan), and an outside school hours care service as well as a registered training organisation.

 Jae is a university qualified Early Childhood Educator.
 Additional academic credentials include a Bachelor of Education, Advanced Diploma of Early Childhood Education and several business management qualifications spanning across the many spectrums of the child care and education industry.
-To compliment these achievements, Jae has worked in all areas of the Early Childhood sector from teacher at the hands on level through to service management and operations senior management positions throughout Australia and Singapore.
-Jae has also been an active board member of the ACA QLD Committee for over eight years.
-Jae is a qualified teacher who has a passion for fostering healthy child development in the early years.
+To compliment these achievements, Jae has worked in all sectors of the Early Childhood industry from teacher at the hands on level through to service management and operations senior management positions throughout Australia and Singapore.
+Jae has also been an active board member of the Australian Childcare Alliance Queensland for over seven years.

 Jae specialises in monitoring and performance development of the financial and quality assurance of child care and education services.
 Jae is passionate about teaching and guiding childcare directors and managers to manage a healthy business while ensuring the highest quality of care and education is being provided.